 Q: What do you do when you custom set-up a cello?

 A: It all depends on the particular instrument.
 Sometimes I may adjust the bridge, change the tail piece, modify the finger board, adjust the sound post, or add wolf suppressor/s.
 I always hand pick each string, often mixing brands to get an even, consistent sound across all the strings to bring out the best quality in each instrument.
 I often pick out new pegs or tail piece that are more esthetically pleasing and that compliment the look of the cello better than the stock pieces.

 Q: What about cellos on consignment?

-A: Consignment cellos are those that I am selling for someone else, therefore, some of my policies are different.
+A: For those cellos that we still have on consignment cellos some of my policies are different.

 1. Consignment cellos are not eligible to be traded for.
 In other words, if you purchased a cello from me previously, and see a consignment cello that you like, you can't trade yours for it.
 I'm sorry, but since I am selling the cello for someone else, I don't own it, therefore can't honor trades against it.

 2. Consignment cellos sales are final, meaning there is no trial period with them.
 Since I don't own the cello and am selling it for someone else, I can't take the liability for it traveling out and back while you test it out.
 I may make some exceptions to this rule for people I know well and live close by.